writethedocs/www/docs/conf/portland/2024/news/welcome.rst

 We're looking for ideas and use-cases from all disciplines and roles, so whether you're a technical writer, developer, UX designer, community manager, or support professional who cares about content and communication, we want to hear from you!

 **We plan to launch our CFP in November** for those who are excited to speak.
-We're still working out the exact details for the CFP, but our current plan is to record all talks so that the experience will be comparable between online and in-person, for attendees and speakers.
-We hope that this will help maintain the accessibility level that remote presentations gave us, and invite speakers who cannot or do not feel comfortable attending in person.

 Start thinking about your talk proposal now, and we'll let you know as soon as the CFP opens.